 - Strain the sauce over the pot with the meat to remove any remaining seeds and skin.

-- Cook on medium-low heat for 20 or 30 more minutes or until the meat is fork-tender.
+- Cover and cook on medium-low heat for 20 or 30 more minutes or until the meat is fork-tender.

 - Serve hot with tortillas, beans and rice.

-This recipe is very customizable as you can use your preferred meat.
+- This recipe is very customizable as you can use your preferred meat.
 Want some vegetables too?
+Sure why not!
+Add carrots, green beans, potatoes, etc. Just add them when you add in the chile colorado sauce.
+This will give it enough time to cook the veggies perfectly.

 Equipment